tapdata/tapdata-docs/docs/tapflow/api-reference/data-flow.md

 ### js

-**Command Description**: Embeds JavaScript code within the data synchronization task to allow custom processing of data from the source.
+**Command Description**: Embeds JavaScript code within the data flow task to allow custom processing of data from the source.
 For more details, refer to [Standard](../../appendix/standard-js.md) / [Enhanced](../../appendix/standard-js.md) JS built-in functions.

 **Example**: The following example adds a confirmation status field to delivered orders in a JavaScript processing node.
 The processed records are then written to the `updatedCollection` collection in MongoDB.